armaans-29/clothing_returnability_system/README.md

 # Product Returnability Prediction System
-Check it out now !!  https://clothing-returnability-issue.streamlit.app/
+Check it out here !!  https://clothing-returnability-issue.streamlit.app/

 A Streamlit app that estimates the likelihood a product order will be returned, based on customer, product, and seller-side inputs.
 Built with Python, NumPy, and Matplotlib.